-Additionally, if the ITPCLKOUT[1:0] pins are not used then they may be connected individually to VCC using matched resistors or grouped with TESTHI[5:2] with a single matched resistor.
+Additionally, if the ITPCLKOUT[1:0] pins are not used, they may be connected individually to VCC using matched resistors, or may be grouped with TESTHI[5:2] with a single matched resistor.
 If they are being used, individual termination with 1 k Ω resistors is acceptable.
 Tying ITPCLKOUT[1:0] directly to VCC or sharing a pull-up resistor to VCC, will prevent use of debug interposers.
 This implementation is strongly discouraged for system boards that do not implement an onboard debug port.

 As an alternative, group 2 (TESTHI[5:2]), and the ITPCLKOUT[1:0] pins may be tied directly to the processor VCC.
 This has no impact on system functionality.
 TESTHI0 and TESTHI12 may also be tied directly to processor VCC if resistor termination is a problem, but matched resistor termination is recommended.
-In the case of the ITPCLKOUT[1:0], direct tie to VCC is strongly discouraged for system boards that do not implement an onboard debug port.
+In the case of the ITPCLKOUT1:0, direct tie to VCC is strongly discouraged for system boards that do not implement an onboard debug port.

-Reserved Pins on the (G)MCH and on the processor should be left as No Connect unless otherwise specified.
+Reserved pins on the GMCH and on the CPU should be left as No Connect unless otherwise specified.